NextPage, Inc.: Company history

 NextPage was originally established in 1988 under the name Mail & More by Haver Danner.
 Children Eric, Gina and Kyle Danner later joined the business and transitioned it to a personalized direct marketing and commercial printing provider, under the name of Mail Print.
-NextPage was born in 2013 when three strong regional print providers, Mail Print, L & L Manufacturing and Graphic Services, merged to form one company.
-The ownership of NextPage is Eric Danner, Gina Danner and Larry Wittmeyer, Jr. The three had worked on projects together for over twenty years and decided that the printing landscape in the region was primed for something new.
-NextPage's offices and operational facility are located in the Hunt Midwest Subtropolis, an underground business complex.
+NextPage was created in 2013 when three strong regional print providers, Mail Print, L & L Manufacturing and Graphic Services, merged to form one company.
+NextPage is owned by Eric Danner, Gina Danner and Larry Wittmeyer, Jr.

+In 2015, NextPage acquired Print Big Solutions.

 Revenue & Company Growth

-As of January, 2009, NextPage was listed as the 5th largest commercial printing company in the Kansas City area.
+As of January 2009, NextPage was listed as the 5th largest commercial printing company in the Kansas City area.
 Archives of the Kansas City Business Journal's yearly "Top Area Commercial Printing Companies" lists detail the following growth:

 Innovations

-In 2001, NextPage publicly launched their "Marketing Communications Portal," an online marketing asset management and ordering system used by organizations and franchises to create and execute direct marketing materials.
-Early users of the system include Reece & Nichols Realtors, a real estate brokerage with more than 60 locations and 2,000 sales agents.
+In 2001, NextPage publicly launched their "Marketing Communications Portal," an online marketing asset management and ordering system for use by organizations and franchises to create and execute direct marketing materials.

 NextPage began using the Hewlett-Packard line of Indigo digital presses in 2002, which allowed for variable data print personalization by integrating database information during the digital printing process.
 As an early adopter of the technology, NextPage served as a HP test site.

 In 2007, NextPage introduced a marketing automation tool that delivered a stream of automatic sales touches on a salesperson's behalf.
 The automated campaigns could be initiated to a single prospect or mailing list.

 Other proprietary marketing systems include "Oyster," a user interface and database for creating and producing Personalized URLs.

-Customers

-NextPage's customer base is made up of medium and large-size businesses and franchises, including: